Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

-The Pauli-$x$ rotations, i.e. $\sigma_x^{\leri{n}}$, in Eq. \eqref{eqUMulti} can be trivially generalized to $\sigma_\phi^{\leri{n}}=\cos\leri{\phi}\sigma_x^{\leri{n}}+\sin\leri{\phi}\sigma_y^{\leri{n}}$, with $\phi$ fully controllable, by equally shifting the average phase of all the frequency pairs constituting the drive by $\phi$.
-The choice of $\phi$, as well as all other drive parameters, i.e. the $\Phi_j$s and $\xi$ can be changed at each consecutive implementation of $U$.
+The Pauli-$x$ rotations, i.e. $\sigma_x^{\leri{n}}$, in Eq. \eqref{eqUMulti} can be trivially generalized to $\sigma_\phi^{\leri{n}}=\cos\leri{\phi}\sigma_x^{\leri{n}}+\sin\leri{\phi}\sigma_y^{\leri{n}}$, with $\phi$ fully controllable, by equally shifting the phases of the drive's tones.
+The choice of $\phi$, as well as all other drive parameters such as the different $\Phi_j$'s, can be changed at each consecutive implementation of $U$.
 Combined with the well-known Suzuki-Trotter decomposition \cite{trotter1959product,suzuki1976generalized}, this accommodates for various spin-Hamiltonians, e.g.

 with $J_{n,m}^{\leri{x}}$ and $J_{n,m}^{\leri{y}}$ controllable couplings and $\delta$ a controllable transverse field.
 The $\sigma_y^{\leri{n}}$ terms are generated by a $\pi/2$ jump in $\phi$, while the transverse $\sigma_z^{\leri{n}}$ terms are generated by a gradual linear ramp of $\phi$ in each consecutive Suzuki-Trotter block.